a22005094/Opto---Support-code-snippets-and-structures/README.md

 With the exception of the "Extra deliverables" folder on the project root, all developments are located inside the "Assets" directory, namely the Models and Scripts folders.
 Three goals are intended here:

-1. Implement a communication module to report treatment results, and test the whole Back-end service application stack(Nginx, Elasticsearch, Kibana and dashboards)
+1. Implement a communication module to report treatment results, and test the whole Back-end service application stack(Nginx, Elasticsearch, Kibana and dashboards);
-2. Data generation and management structures
+2. Data generation and management structures;
-3. Other helpful snippets
+3. Other helpful snippets;
+4. Provide other important deliverables.

 ## 1 - Data communication module
 Developments were made for a module to support communications to an Elasticsearch server, in regards to pushing treatment metrics belonging